docker/docs/compose/faq.md

 ## Should I include my code with `COPY`/`ADD` or a volume?

 You can add your code to the image using `COPY` or `ADD` directive in a `Dockerfile`.
-This is useful if you need to relocate your code along with the Docker image, for example when you're sending code to another environment (production, CI, etc).
+This is useful if you need to move your code along with the Docker image, for example when you're sending code to another environment (production, CI, etc).